by Keith Morris

 You can add children under the age of 18 to your plan for an additional $5.99 per month.
 However adding your partner is an expensive proposition, you’ll have to sign up for a separate individual plan.

 Interested in knowing more about LifeLock?
-Read more about this company.
+Read our LifeLock Review.

 Within the following section, you will find an in-depth review of Experian InfoArmor: